Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Setup filebeat
 :exclamation: __This is an important step, as otherwise Filebeat will not see and send any Open-Traffic Event data!__
-Before starting the container using docker-compose, make sure to setup the paths in the project `*.env` file.
+Before starting the containers using docker-compose, make sure to setup the paths in the project `*.env` file.
 The variables must point to your running API-Gateway instance.
 These parameters are used to mount the Open-Traffic-Folder into the Filebeat container.
 For a typical Linux installation it looks like this (APIM beeing a symlink to current software version):
 ```
 APIGATEWAY_LOGS_FOLDER=/opt/Axway/APIM/apigateway/logs/opentraffic
 APIGATEWAY_TRACES_FOLDER=/opt/Axway/APIM/apigateway/groups/group-2/instance-1/trace
 ```

+### Setup Logstash

 ### Setup API-Builder
 As the API-Builder container needs to communicate with Elasticsearch it needs to know where Elasticsearch is running.
 Again, this environment variable must be configured within `.env`: